 Robert Pennicott and his family have been operating Pennicott Wilderness Journeys since October 1999.
-Over its eighteen-year history, it has won many state, national and international awards including 12 Australian Tourism Awards and 25 Tasmanian Tourism Awards.
+Over its history, it has won many state, national and international awards including 12 Australian Tourism Awards and 26 Tasmanian Tourism Awards.

 Today, there are six experiences in the Pennicott Wilderness Journeys family.
 Bruny Island Cruises and Tasman Island Cruises showcase the spectacular coastal scenery and wildlife of Bruny Island and the Tasman Peninsula.
 From Hobart, there is Iron Pot Cruises and Tasmanian Seafood Seduction.
 The Bruny Island Traveller is a land-based gourmet day tour of Bruny Island departing from Hobart.
 The sixth experience is the Three Capes Track, in partnership with the Tasmanian Parks & Wildlife Service.